wdiv-scrapers/DC-PollingStations-Lancaster/README.md

-Polling station and district data from Lancaster City Council
+Scrape polling station and district data from Lancaster City Council

 This is a scraper that runs on [Morph](https://morph.io).
 To get started [see the documentation](https://morph.io/documentation)